MatSim91/Milestone-Project-3-Equations-and-Math/README.md

 # Features

-- View all scientists added in the database - Users can view the entire scientists database collection on the scientsts.html page.
+- **View all scientists added in the database** - Users can view the entire scientists database collection on the scientsts.html page.

-- Adding a new scientist - Users can add a new scientist by clicking on the "Add" option on the navbar and filling the form information.
+- **Adding a new scientist** - Users can add a new scientist by clicking on the "Add" option on the navbar and filling the form information.

-- Editing an already added scientist - Users can edit each scientist by clicking on the "More Details" option on the scientist card to show the "Edit" button on the detailed page.
+- **Editing an already added scientist** - Users can edit each scientist by clicking on the "More Details" option on the scientist card to show the "Edit" button on the detailed page.

-- Deleting a scientist - Users can delete a scientist by clicking on the "More Details" option on the scientist card to show the "Delete" button on the detailed page.
+- **Deleting a scientist** - Users can delete a scientist by clicking on the "More Details" option on the scientist card to show the "Delete" button on the detailed page.

-- Search bar on the scientists.html page to look for specific Scientist names, Country Born, Field of Research, and if it is a Nobel Laureate.
+- **Search bar on the scientists.html page** - Allow Users to look for specific Scientist names, Country Born, Field of Research, and if it is a Nobel Laureate.

-- Session cookie user - Saves a session cookie so Users don't need to keep login in everytime they re-open the website.
+- **Session cookie user** - Saves a session cookie so Users don't need to keep login in everytime they re-open the website.

-- Hide/Show "More Details" option - Based if the User status this option can be showed/hidden.
+- **Hide/Show "More Details" option** - Based if the User status this option can be showed/hidden.
 If user is logged-in the "More Details" option appears allowing logged in Users to Edit and Delete scientists.
 If user is logged-out this option is hidden.

-- Recent Additions - A for loop gathers the latest six scientsts that were added in the database and displays then in the homepage.
+- **Recent Additions** - A for loop gathers the latest six scientsts that were added in the database and displays then in the homepage.

 # Technologies Used